Febbraio 24, 2021

 From Camping First-Timers to 9,033-mile Road Trippers

-When Sanjay and his family picked up their campervan in our Denver depot this summer, they had never been camping before and were about to embark on a 56-day west coast road trip.
+When Sanjay and his family picked up their campervan in our Denver rental location this summer, they had never been camping before and were about to embark on a 56-day west coast road trip.
 By the end of the trip, they had visited 23 National Parks, 13 states, and 1 theme park after an estimated 9,033 miles of driving.
 Incredible!
 Needless to say, they were seasoned campers by the time they returned.

 Sanjay was kind enough to answer a few questions we had about their trip.
 Whether it’s your first time camping or you’re looking to plan a west coast National Parks road trip of your own, this family’s story is amazing, and there are some great tips below that we can all learn from!